TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Readme.md

 # Biomedical Mechatronics
-Biomedical Engineering is the application of engineering principles to developing technologies and solving problems in a diverse range of healthcare-related fields.
-Biomedical Mechatronics is a branch of Biomedical Engineering specifically focused on engineering solutions using mechatronic components including sensors, actuators, and feedback systems managed by processing and control systems.

 ## Task Description
-Design Situation:
+### Design Situation:
 Biomedical Engineering is the application of engineering principles to developing technologies and solving problems in a diverse range of healthcare-related fields.
-Biomedical Mechatronics is a branch of Biomedical Engineering specifically focused on engineering solutions using mechatronic components including sensors, actuators, and feedback systems managed by processing and control systems.
+Biomedical Mechatronics is a branch of Biomedical Engineering specifically focused on engineering solutions using mechatronic components, including sensors, actuators, and feedback systems managed by processing and control systems.

-Design Brief:
+### Design Brief:
 Students will design, document, and prototype a Biomedical device specific to a patient’s biomedical needs and personal requirements.

 ## Task 3 Support